badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

         - Applications: Spam detection (spam or not spam), image recognition (cat, dog, or other), medical diagnosis (disease present or not), etc.

-### Q- What information could you gain from a box-plot?
+### Q19- What information could you gain from a box-plot?

-### Q- What type of data is box-plots usually used for?
+### Q20- What type of data is box-plots usually used for?
 Why?

-### Q what is Violin Plot and what is used for ?
+### Q21- What is Violin Plot and what is used for ?

-### Q- When will you use a histogram and when will you use a bar chart?
+### Q22- When will you use a histogram and when will you use a bar chart?
 Explain with an example.

-### Q- Explain descriptive, predictive, and prescriptive analytics.